Mauricio-Camilo/projeto13-mywallet-back/README.md

 ## About

-This application creates the API used with front-end project.
+This application creates the API used with front-end project in https://github.com/Mauricio-Camilo/projeto13-mywallet-front.

 ## Technologies